Memory

 Give an agent durable, cross-session memory. remember runs a mem0-style pipeline — extract facts from a conversation, embed and search existing memories, reconcile contradictions (ADD/UPDATE/DELETE/NOOP), then apply the mutations to a store. recall does scoped semantic search.
 Everything stateful or non-deterministic (the store, embedding, the LLM, the clock, id generation) is injected through a MemorySeams object, so the core stays pure and edge-safe.

-Two interchangeable backends ship behind the same MemoryStore interface: an in-memory cosine vector store (createInMemoryMemoryStore, edge-safe) and an Obsidian-style markdown vault (createMarkdownMemoryStore, Node-only) where each record is a human-readable, git-versionable .md file.
+Two reference backends ship behind the same MemoryStore interface: an in-memory cosine vector store (createInMemoryMemoryStore, edge-safe) and an Obsidian-style markdown vault (createMarkdownMemoryStore, Node-only) where each record is a human-readable, git-versionable .md file.
+For production, 2.0 adds SQLite / Redis / Postgres packs — see Persistent stores.

 Import the core from @deuz-sdk/core/memory; the markdown backend from @deuz-sdk/core/memory/markdown.